Logic4Twisted/CarND-Path-Planning-Project/README.md

 After trying different values for trajectory length, i am using trajectories of 4.0 seconds duration.

 ##### Generating trajectories
 Static method `Trajectory::generate` generates all trajectories.
-If possible, first 10 waypoints of previously selected trajectory are resued.
-This makes ride smoother.
-I am using `jmt` method to generate trajectories with linear change in acceleration.
+If possible, first 10 waypoints of previously selected trajectory are reused.
+This makes the ride smoother.
+I am using `jmt` method to generate trajectories with a linear change in acceleration.

 ```c++
 vector<double> dif_acc = {-6.0, -4.0, -3.0, -2.0, -1.5, -1.0, -0.8, -0.6, -0.4, -0.3, -0.2, -0.1, 0.0, 0.1, 0.2, 0.3, 0.4, 0.6, 0.8, 1.0, 1.5, 2.0, 3.0, 4.0, 6.0};